-On the basis of English domestic and convention law, and of the policy and structure of the convention itself, I provisionally conclude: (1) that the removal of the children in the W case was wrongful within the meaning of Art 3 of the convention; but (2) that the removal of the child in the B case was not.
+On the basis of English domestic and Convention law, and of the policy and structure of the Hague Convention of 1980 itself, I provisionally conclude: (1) that the removal of A.W. and K.W. was wrongful within the meaning of article 3 of the Convention; but (2) that the removal of N.B. was not.

 These conclusions have the practical advantage of making it comparatively easy to advise unmarried parents where they stand.
-Prima facie, removing a child who is habitually resident here will be wrongful under the convention if: (a) the father has parental responsibility either by agreement or court order; or (b) there is a court order in force prohibiting it; or (c) there are relevant proceedings pending in a court in England and Wales.
+Prima facie, removing a child who is habitually resident here will be wrongful under the Hague Convention of 1980 if: (a) the father has parental responsibility either by agreement or court order; or (b) there is a court order in force prohibiting it; or (c) there are relevant proceedings pending in a court in England and Wales.

-Relevant proceedings would obviously include proceedings for residence, parental responsibility or to prohibit removal of the child, as these are 'rights of custody' under the convention.
+Relevant proceedings would obviously include proceedings for residence, parental responsibility or to prohibit removal of the child, as these are "rights of custody" under the Hague Convention of 1980.
 It may be that they should extend to any proceedings for an order relating to the child, but that does not arise in the present case.
 Similarly, proceedings will obviously be pending for this purpose if interim orders have been made and directions given for a final hearing.
-In the light of Re B (Abduction) (Rights of Custody) [1997] 2 FLR 594, however, it is doubtful whether the mere issue of the proceedings is sufficient.
+In the light of In re B. (Abduction) (Rights of Custody) [1997] 2 F.L.R.
+594, however, it is doubtful whether the mere issue of the proceedings is sufficient.
 They should probably have been served and it is possible that some action by the court is needed to invest it with rights of custody.
 This could be making interim orders or it could be giving directions for the future conduct of the case.
 Even if these questions have yet to be answered, there is less scope for uncertainty than there would be if the position depended upon the actual relationship between father and child.
-This may well be the subject of just the kind of factual dispute between the parties which it would be wrong to resolve in proceedings under the convention.
-Following Re B (A Minor) (Abduction) [1994] 2 FLR 249, there is, however, one factual situation which should be included:

-(d) where the father is currently the primary carer for the child, at least if the mother has delegated such care to him.
+This may well be the subject of just the kind of factual dispute between the parties which it would be wrong to resolve in proceedings under the Hague Convention of 1980.
+Following In re B. (A Minor)(Abduction) [1994] 2 F.L.R 249, there is, however, one factual situation which should be included: (d) where the father is currently the primary carer for the child, at least if the mother has delegated such care to him.

-However, counsel have urged me to go further than is warranted by the current state of English and convention law, taking account of broader considerations of legal and social policy, including in particular the United Kingdom's obligations under the Convention for the Protection of Human Rights and Fundamental Freedoms.
+However, counsel have urged me to go further than is warranted by the current state of English and Convention law, taking account of broader considerations of legal and social policy, including in particular the United Kingdom's obligations under the European Convention for the Protection of Human Rights and Fundamental Freedoms (1953) (Cmd.
+8969).
 I therefore ask myself whether such considerations should lead to a revision of these conclusions.